bsstahl/CognitiveInheritance/Posts/Introducing-TestHelperExtensions.md

 ## Going Forward

 I still have a small backlog of features I'd like to add to this tool.
 After that, It's up to you what happens with it.
 If you have a feature suggestion, please let me know.
-[Twitter](http://twitter.com/bsstahl) is the best place to start a conversation about this, or any development topic with me.
+Twitter [@bsstahl](https://twitter.com/bsstahl) is the best place to start a conversation about this, or any development topic with me.
 You can also create an [issue on GitHub](https://github.com/bsstahl/TestHelperExtensions/issues), or simply submit a pull request.
 I'd love to hear how you are using this library, and anything that can be done to make it more effective for you.